SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

     using {b1_sbs_v2 as RemoteB1} from '../external/b1_sbs_v2';

     extend service PoetrySlamService with {
         entity B1PurchaseOrder as
             projection on RemoteB1.PurchaseOrders {
                 key DocEntry     as docEntry,
                     DocNum       as docNum,
-            DocType      as docType,
-            DocDate      as docDate,
                     DocDueDate   as docDueDate,
                     CreationDate as creationDate,
-            CardCode     as cardCode,
-            CardName     as cardName,
                     DocTotal     as docTotal,
                     DocCurrency  as docCurrency
             }
     }
     ```

-2. Enhance the service model of the service *PoetrySlamService* with virtual elements to pass on the name of the ERP system from the destination to the UI, and the visualization of actions:
+3. Enhance the service model of the service *PoetrySlamService* with virtual elements and an association to the projection of the remote purchase order in SAP Business One.
+The virtual elements are calculated, non-persisted fields to pass on the name of the ERP system from the destination to the UI, and the visualization of actions.
     ```javascript
     // Poetry Slams (draft enabled)
     @odata.draft.enabled
     @Common.SemanticObject: 'poetryslams'
     @Common.SemanticKey   : [ID]
     entity PoetrySlams as
-        select from poetrySlamManagerModel.PoetrySlams
+        select from poetrySlamManagerModel.PoetrySlams {
-        into {
-            // Selects all fields of the PoetrySlams domain model, *,
+            // Selects all fields of the PoetrySlams domain model *,
             maxVisitorsNumber - freeVisitorSeats as bookedSeats                  : Integer @title     : '{i18n>bookedSeats}',
             // Relevant for coloring of status in UI to show criticality